mohammedhamdhan/tp/docs/UserGuide.md

 ### Admin:

 #### Viewing help: `help`

 Lists the commands available to the user.

 - **Usage:** `help`
-- **Expected output:** *[To insert list of commands that will be returned]*
+- **Expected output:** _[To insert list of commands that will be returned]_

 ---

 #### Exiting the program: `exit`

-Terminates the program and saves the user’s data, such as their payee list, groups, balance, and transaction information to a `.csv` file.
+Terminates the program and saves the user's data, such as their payee list, groups, balance, and transaction information to a `.csv` file.

 - **Usage:** `exit`
-- **Expected output:** *[Save aforementioned data into file and produce an exit message]*
+- **Expected output:** _[Save aforementioned data into file and produce an exit message]_

 ---

 ## Manage Balance:

 #### Add an expense: `add`

 Add an expense with a title, description, date, amount.

 - **Usage:**

   ```
   add
   Enter expense title: